 I'll also explain how Panel Payday works, what you can expect, and if they are a good place to earn extra money online.

 Please note, I am not a member or an affiliate for Panel Payday.
 This review has been researched with information and/or testimonials that are available online in the public domain.
 Any recommendations and/or conclusions are strictly opinions and may not to apply to, or agree with, all persons or situations.
 See full disclaimer for more info

 What is Panel Payday?

 At first glance, Panel Payday appears to be an online survey site.
 When you look a little closer though, you find they are similar to sites like Survey Spotter.
-They only refer you, or send you, to other survey sites and earning referral commissions.
+They only refer you, or send you, to other survey sites to earn referral commissions.

 In theory, there’s nothing wrong with what they're doing.
 In fact, Panel Payday is providing a service by bringing you all of these income-earning “opportunities” together into one place.